International Health Insurance for Expats in Singapore

 For those who don’t pay their Medishield Life premiums, the penalty is severe.
 This may involve paying back the interest lost to the Medishield Life Fund, recovering the amount from the individual’s employer or bank, or even taking legal action against them.

-Foreigners, such as expats or other short term visitors to Singapore, receive health coverage through expatriate insurance plans provided by their employer or purchased privately.
+Foreigners, such as expats or other short term visitors to Singapore, receive health coverage through international health insurance plans provided by their employer or purchased privately.

 Pros and Cons of Using Singapore’s Local Health System

 In general, the cost of a simple medical appointment is not prohibitively expensive.
 Physicians in public hospitals speak English, have undergone extensive training, and provide excellent care.
-However, costs can quickly spiral upwards should you need any diagnostic tests, specialist consultations, or surgical procedures.
-In turn, private hospitals have shorter wait times and more comfortable and private facilities.
+However, medical and healthcare costs can quickly spiral upwards should you need any diagnostic tests, specialist consultations, or surgical procedures.
+In turn, private hospitals in Singapore have shorter wait times and more comfortable and private facilities.

 How Expats in Singapore Get Health Insurance